 Turn Your Roof Into a Power Plant

 You own the sun.
 Well, not exactly, but you do have the right to its power.
 Why not put it good use?
 With solar technology, you can harness the sun's energy and turn your rooftop into a power plant.

 Most houses use AC power, but solar panels generate DC power.
 Enter the inverter: problem solved.

 This allows the electricity to travel from the solar panels to the inverter and then into your house safely.

-Solar panels are elegant devices that will sit on a rooftop and turn sunlight directly into electricity for decades, all without noise or emissions.
-Pretty cool, eh?
+Solar (PV) panels are elegant devices that will sit on your rooftop and turn sunlight directly into electricity for decades, all without noise or emissions.
+How cool is that?

 Want to go totally off-the-grid?
-Store your own electricity, consume it when you want to, and say goodbye to electric bills!
-(Batteries not required for grid-connected installations.)
+With batteries you can store your own electricity, consume it when you want to, and say goodbye to electric bills!
+(Not required for grid-connected installations.)

 Plugging your solar system into the power meter means flexibility.
-When you're not using your solar electricity, you may be able to share with your neighbors and earn a credit from your local utility.
+In many regions, when you're not using your solar electricity, you may be able to share with your neighbors and earn a credit from your local utility.